Halo canned dog food receives the Advisor’s second highest tier rating of 4 stars.

 However, the limited professional literature we surveyed provided no definitive warnings regarding the use of garlic — especially when used in small amounts (as it likely is here).

 Next, flaxseed oil is one of the best non-fish sources of omega-3 fatty acids — essential to a dog’s health.

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 The Bottom Line

-Judging by its ingredients alone, Halo Dog Food looks to be an average canned product.
+Judging by its ingredients alone, Halo canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Not including the Vegan recipe, the brand features an average protein content of 35% and a mean fat level of 26%.
 Together, these figures suggest a carbohydrate content of 31% for the overall product line.

 Below-average protein.
 Above-average fat.
 And above-average carbs when compared to a typical wet dog food.